Name: Tunstall and Rendlesham Off-Road Group

 - Promote mountain biking opportunities that are environmentally sustainable and socially responsible.

 - Build a solid membership base for adults and juniors.

-- Build and maintain a positive and cooperative relationship with landowners and managers.
+- Build a positive and cooperative relationship with landowners and managers

 Membership is open to all persons irrespective of ethnicity, nationality, sexual orientation, religion or beliefs; or of age, sex or disability except as a necessary consequence of the requirements of mountain biking as a particular sport.

 Members pay an annual membership fee per person of £5.50 (To be reviewed at the AGM), which is due upon membership and is then paid annually.

 Member’s benefits include participation in a range of organisational activities, including but not limited to volunteer events, group rides and socials.
 Members also have access to discounts on products and services provided by sponsors and affiliates.

 The Club may refuse membership or expel from membership only for good and sufficient cause, such as conduct or character likely to bring the Club or sport into disrepute.
 Appeal against such a decision may be made to the Club’s members and decided by a majority vote.

 To be eligible for sponsor and affiliate discounts members must be paid in good standing and have attended at least one volunteer event in the previous quarter (3 months).

 Formal organisational communications will be conducted at monthly meetings.
 Meetings dates and venues, as well as volunteer events and social activities, will be posted on the TROG website calendar.
 Members may also be notified informally by email of meetings and events, but members are individually responsible for checking the website calendar.